GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/PLUR1BUS_Season_One/PLUR1BUS_Season_One_Christmas_Hole_In_One.md

 BILL MOYERS: So love is not love in general, it is love for that woman?

-CAMPBELL: For that one woman.
+JOSEPH CAMPBELL: For that one woman.
 That’s right.

 MOYERS: Why do you think we fall in love with one person and not another?